horacio-pedro/vine/README.md

 ## Introduction

-Be a vine in the perfect terrain to germinate, become professional and obtain the best opportunities in the job market.
+Be a vine in the perfect ground to germinate, become professional and obtain the best opportunities in the job market.

 ## MVP | Minimum Viable Product